Immigration And The Prevention Of Insanity (1913)

 As Professor R. Dee.
 Ward has put it, the question is whether the parents of future generations of Americans are to be selected by foreign steamship companies in the interests of their dividends or by American officials in the interests of their race.

 The old immigration was a more natural process than the new.
 Natives of Germany, Ireland, and Scandinavia found political, social, or economic conditions at home unendurable, and they came to this country with their families, determined to lead their Ems in the new world.
-The importunities of steamship companies would have had little effect forming this significant decision.
+The importance of steamship companies had little effect in forming this significant decision.

-With the purely industrial factors that govern the more significant part of the new immigration, glowing accounts of high wages, unfailing work, and other advantages have a very marked effect.
+The purely industrial factors that govern the more significant part of the new immigration, such as glowing accounts of high wages, unfailing work, and other advantages, have a marked effect.

-For many, immigration does not mean relinquishing citizenship, transplantation of the home, or severance of ties.
-The Immigration Commission found that, contrary to the general belief in this country, emigration is by no means an economic necessity at present in most countries in Europe.
+For many, immigration does not mean relinquishing citizenship, transplanting the home, or severing ties.
+The Immigration Commission found that, contrary to the general belief in this country, emigration is by no means an economic necessity in most European countries at present.

-Under such conditions, the part of the steamship company in promoting immigration is a mighty one.
-When steamship companies are taxed with making false statements about labor conditions in this country or other matters, the reply is usually made that if this is done, it must be by entirely unauthorized sub-agents in the villages of Eastern and Southeastern Europe.
+Under such conditions, the steamship company's role in promoting immigration is mighty.
+When steamship companies are taxed for making false statements about labor conditions in this country or other matters, the reply is usually that if this is done, it must be by entirely unauthorized sub-agents in the villages of Eastern and Southeastern Europe.

-It was stated to the Immigration Commission that two steamship companies had "five or six thousand ticket agents in Gallicia alone," and it was the opinion of that commission that the provision of the United States Immigration Law prohibiting such false representations is "persistently and continuously violated.''
+The Immigration Commission was informed that two steamship companies had "five or six thousand ticket agents in Galicia alone," and it was the commission's opinion that the provision of the United States Immigration Law prohibiting such false representations is "persistently and continuously violated."

 At every stage of the immigrant's journey to this country, precautions for his health and welfare are neglected by many steamship companies.
 It required the imposition of a fine of $100 for each offense to deter them from bringing in the open steerage cases of dangerous contagious diseases, the existence of which "could have been detected by a competent medical examination at the ports of embarkation." and even this procedure has been only partially successful.

-During the year ending June 30, 1912, $18,600 in fines was collected from steamship companies for bringing 186 cases of dangerous contagious diseases, which could have been detected by a competent medical examination at the port of embarkation.
+During the year ending June 30, 1912, $18,600 in fines were collected from steamship companies for bringing 186 cases of dangerous contagious diseases to the port of embarkation, which could have been detected by a competent medical examination.

-It is the rule for eases of scarlet fever, measles, and other contagious diseases at childhood to mingle on steamships or segregated in a single compartment.
+It is the rule to ease scarlet fever, measles, and other contagious diseases in childhood to mingle on steamships or segregated in a single compartment.

-A significant number of cases of mixed infections, with very high mortality, is the usual result.
-Even the provisions of our ''passenger act" of thirty years ago, which are recognized as inadequate and far below the requirements of modern naval hygiene, are persistently violated by the steamship companies.
+The usual result is a significant number of mixed infections with very high mortality.
+Even the provisions of our "passenger act" of thirty years ago, which are recognized as inadequate and far below the requirements of modern naval hygiene, are persistently violated by the steamship companies.

-It seems necessary to describe the position taken by steamship companies, for I earnestly believe that their attitude has the most significant influence upon immigration, .especially in its relations to public health.
+It seems necessary to describe the position taken by steamship companies.
+I earnestly believe that their attitude has the most significant influence on immigration, especially on public health.
 The public has not fully realized this aspect of the question.

-In any measures that one may undertake in the future to control unfavorable or dangerous immigration, the immigrant-carrying steamship lines will be found the most potent factor to be reckoned with, and it is well worth recognizing the fact.
-Some steamship companies do not engage in these practices, only show that all could abandon them.
+In any measures that one may undertake in the future to control unfavorable or dangerous immigration, the immigrant-carrying steamship lines will be found to be the most potent factor to be reckoned with, and it is well worth recognizing this fact.
+Some steamship companies do not engage in these practices, only showing that all could abandon them.

 The exclusion of insane and mentally defective immigrants is a public health question.
 It is not a political question.
 It is only incidentally an economic question, but it affects the welfare of coming generations of Americans as profoundly as any question before the people of this country today.

-The interests of the capital invested in foreign steamship companies should have just as much weight with Congress in the solution of this question as the interests of the capital invested in the manufacture of firearms should have in the protection of songbirds.
+The interests of the capital invested in foreign steamship companies should have just as much weight with Congress in solving this question as the interests of the capital invested in the manufacture of firearms should have in protecting songbirds.

 If this vital question is to be dealt with following the requirements of broad humanity, one must seek something more than efficiency in examination methods.

 I believe that excluding insane and mentally defective immigrants is necessary.
-Still, it should be performed humanely and kindly, and, at every step, one should carefully consider the safety and comfort of a particularly helpless class of immigrants.
+Still, it should be performed humanely and kindly.
+At every step, one should carefully consider the safety and comfort of a particularly helpless class of immigrants.

 This involves examination as near the immigrants' homes as possible, provision for attendance to the final destination for those whom it is found necessary to deport, provision of detention quarters at our ports which shall be comfortable, sanitary, and safe, and rigid supervision over the care which insane and mentally defective immigrants receive on shipboard, during the voyage to this country and the homeward voyage after their rejection.